mental health Crossword Puzzles

 Across

-- Combined state of physical, mental, and social well being
+- a state of overall well-being including physical, mental, and social wellness

 Down